o2r-project/o2r-project.github.io/_posts/2016-12-15-investigating-docker-and-R.md

 _Thanks to [Ben Marwick](http://faculty.washington.edu/bmarwick/) for [contributing](https://github.com/o2r-project/o2r-project.github.io/pull/6) to this post!
 You know about a project using Docker and R?
 [Get in touch](https://github.com/o2r-project/o2r-project.github.io/issues/new)._

-## Dockerizing R
+## Dockerising R

 Several implementations of besides the one by R-core exist today, together with numerous integrations into open source and proprietary software (cf. [Englisch](https://en.wikipedia.org/wiki/R_(programming_language)#Implementations) and [German](https://de.wikipedia.org/wiki/R_(Programmiersprache)#Alternative_Open-Source-Interpreter) Wikipedia pages).
 In the following we present the existing efforts for using _open source_ R implementation with Docker.

 ### Rocker

 The most prominent effort<!--more--> in this area is the **Rocker project**.
-It was initiated by [Dirk Eddelbuettel](http://dirk.eddelbuettel.com/) and [Carl Boettiger](http://www.carlboettiger.info/) and containerizes the main R implementation.
+It was initiated by [Dirk Eddelbuettel](http://dirk.eddelbuettel.com/) and [Carl Boettiger](http://www.carlboettiger.info/) and containerises the main R implementation.
 For an introduction, you may read their blog post [here](http://dirk.eddelbuettel.com/blog/2014/10/23/) or follow [this tutorial](http://ropenscilabs.github.io/r-docker-tutorial/) from rOpenSci.

 ![Rocker logo](/public/images/rocker-logo.png "Rocker logo"){:width="200" .img.rightfloat}